GravityKit/GravityExport-Lite/readme.txt

 == Changelog ==

+= Unreleased =

+* Bugfix: Attachments could have the wrong fields.

 = 2.0.1 on Jun 2, 2023 =

 * Bugfix: The notification for the migration could throw an exception in some instances.